 Many specialty showrooms do not have weekend or evening hours.
 It is also important to do walkthroughs during daylight hours to discuss important items like plumbing and electrical.
 Be sure to dedicate the appropriate amount of time to ensure your thoughts and preferences are conveyed to both your designer and builder.

 Many people plan parties or invite guests to stay in their homes too close to their project completion date.
 Extreme hot or cold temperatures, excessive precipitation, and unforeseen circumstances may extend your project longer than expected.
-Putting pressure on the contractor could compromise the quality of work done on your home.
+Putting pressure on the contractor (and yourself!) could compromise the quality of work done on your home.

 Moving in with your mother-in-law may seem like a frightening scenario, but it’s something you should seriously consider for your family’s health and wellness.
 If your house was built before 1978, there is a chance that it contains lead paint.
 Asbestos is also another item that needs careful attention in older homes.
 No matter how much care is taken, dust and dirt make their way in and around your home, which is especially irritating to people with asthma and allergies.